 Prior to the current gothic cathedral, there was another church standing on the current site.

-The oldest surviving part of the building is a chamber in the crypt at the centre of the apse, which takes its name from the Merovingian bishop, St Lubin (544–556).
+The oldest surviving part of the building is a chamber in the crypt at the center of the apse, which takes its name from the Merovingian bishop, St Lubin (544–556).

 It stands at a lower level than the rest of the crypt and is usually assigned to a rebuilding made after 858, when Chartres was burnt by the Danes.